 Whether you develop glaucoma depends on the level of pressure your optic nerve can tolerate without being damaged.
 This level is different for each person.
 That’s why a comprehensive dilated eye exam is very important.
-It can help your eye care professional determine what level of eye pressure is normal for you.
+It can help your glaucoma specialist determine what level of eye pressure is normal for you.

 Can I develop glaucoma without an increase in my eye pressure?

 Yes.
-Glaucoma can develop without increased eye pressure.
+Glaucoma can develop without any glaucoma symptoms like increased eye pressure.
 This form of glaucoma is called low-tension or normal-tension glaucoma.
 It is not as common as open-angle glaucoma.
-Ask your glaucoma specialist for more information and treatment options.
+Ask your glaucoma specialist for more information and glaucoma treatment options.

 Who is at risk for glaucoma?

 Anyone can develop glaucoma.
 Some people are at higher risk than others.
 They include: